Mr. Roboto

 "Mr. Roboto" is a song by American rock band Styx, released as the lead single from their eleventh studio album, Kilroy Was Here (1983).
 It was written by band member Dennis DeYoung.
-In Canada, it went to #1 on the RPM national singles chart.
-In the U.S., it reached #3 on the Billboard Hot 100 in April 1983.
+In Canada, it went to number one on the RPM national singles chart.
+It entered on both the US Billboard Hot 100 and US Cash Box Top 100 on February 12, 1983.
+On April 30, the song peaked at number three on Billboard, but fared better on Cash Box, where it reached number one.

 Description and background

 The Japanese lyrics at the beginning of the song are as follows: